Location:

 would more than likely have been erected in a prominent position near to

-where the church now stands and have been used as a preaching point by the
+where the church now stands and have been used as a preaching post by the

 monks from the Abbey.